 ?
 They'd be more effective if they all attacked at once.
 Shepard:

 Please don't give the mercs ideas.
 Shepard:

-Don't you miss the days when you could just slap universal gel on everything?
+Don't you miss the days when you could just slap omni-gel on everything?
 Liara:

 That bug fix made a lot of people very unhappy.